MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 #### Supported in: Markdown widget | Pull Requests | README files | Wikis

-To highlight issues or make things more interesting, you can add images and animated GIFs to the following aspects in your pull requests:
+To highlight issues or make things more interesting, you can add images and animated GIFs to the following aspects of your pull requests:

 - Comments
 - Markdown files